 For more about the #GoodKarmaSewAThon click here and learn how you could win a prize by donating masks to those in need.

 Kerry, thank you so much for coming on to my blog.
-I do want to talk about face mask making, but first let’s get inspired and look at some pretty things.
+I do want to talk about making handmade face masks, but first let’s get inspired and look at some pretty things.
 Tell me about how you started your making journey??

 I love that.
 My mom taught me how to sew, too.
 I have always wanted to sell at craft fairs but I am totally afraid that no one would buy my stuff.
 What a wonderful home to be raised in.